M/V Santa Cruz II

 Good time to visit

 There's never a bad time to visit the Galapagos.
 The peak season lasts from mid-June through early September and from mid-December through mid-January.
 The national park limits the number of visitors to each island and coordinates each ship's itinerary, so the Galapagos will never feel like Disney World.
 But if you visit in the summer, you are less likely to feel a sense of solitude and isolation.

 From December through to May the water and the air are warmer, but this is the rainy season.
 It drizzles almost daily for a short period of time.
 Ironically, this is also the sunniest time of year.

 June through November, the Humboldt Current makes it way up to the Galapagos from the southern end of South America.
 The current brings cold water and cold weather, but it also brings water rich in nutrients and plankton, which attracts fish and birds.
 During this season there always seem to be clouds in the air, but it rarely rains.
 It's also quite windy, and the seas tend to be rougher.

-Call us on 858 345 1763 to start planning your vacation to M/V Santa Cruz II or take a look at our itineraries to Galapagos
+Call us on to start planning your holiday to M/V Santa Cruz II or take a look at our itineraries to Ecuador